-The goal of this course is to help students learn to contextualize the history of buildings and sites.
-In order to gain first-hand exposure to the actual materials of building histories, we will visit a half-dozen key archival repositories.
+The goal of this course is to help students learn to research and contextualize the history of buildings and sites.
+In order to gain first-hand exposure to the actual materials of building histories, we will visit our neighborhood research sites and several key archival repositories.
 Students will work directly with historical evidence, including maps, deeds, the census, city directories, insurance surveys, photographs, and many other kinds of archival materials.
 After discussing each type of document in terms of its nature and the motives for its creation, students will complete a series of projects that develop their facility for putting these materials to effective use.
 Philadelphia is more our laboratory than a primary focus in terms of content, as the city is rich in institutions that hold over three centuries of such materials; students will find here both an exposure to primary documents of most of the types they might find elsewhere, as well as a sense of the culture of such institutions and of the kinds of research strategies that can be most effective.
 The final project is the completion of an historic register nomination.

 Historic Site Management

-Advanced Digital Media for Historic Preservation
+Digital Media for Historic Preservation

 Contemporary Design in Historic Settings

-Theories of Historic Preservation
+Theories of Historic Preservation I

 Theories of historic preservation serve as models for practice, integrating the humanistic, artistic, design, scientific and political understandings of the field.
 This course examines the historical evolution of historic preservation, reviews theoretical frameworks and issues, and explores current modes of practice.
 Emphasis is placed on literacy in the standard preservation works and critical assessment of common preservation concepts.
 In addition to readings and lectures, case studies from contemporary practice will form the basis for short assignments.
 Professional ethics are reviewed and debated.
 The instructor's permission is required for any student not registered in the Graduate Program in Historic Preservation.
 Note that the course is organized in two parts; the first half, on the basics of preservation theory, is taught in the fall semester (HSPV660) while the second half (HSPV661) takes place in the spring semester and engages advanced topics.
 Note: This course continues in the second half of the spring semester for another 0.5 CU.
 Prerequisite: Instructor's permission required for any student not registered in the Graduate Program in Historic Preservation.

 Historic Preservation Studio